FaxAPI/Fax-REST-API/README.md

 You can use the User Register API to register a user

-1. Create a [request](/docs/user-management/user-register/request.md) and register a user
+1. Create a <a href='/docs/user-management/user-register/request.md' id='user-register-request' class='anchor' aria-hidden='true'>request</a> and register a user

 <ul><details><summary><strong>cURL</strong></summary><p>